|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 - Create a narrative that is both personal and believable.

 - Think local and global.
-This way you can identify the smaller, yet important issues, within the big picture.
+Identify the local issues within the big picture.

 - Reach out to the media and talk to the press, not just your own social network.